What is V Model?

 - Integration Testing:

-The term ‘integration’ refers to collaborate pieces of code together to verify that they perform as a single entity.
+The term ‘integration testing’ refers to collaborate pieces of code together to verify that they perform as a single entity.

 - System Testing:

-System testing is performance testing.
-When the complete system is ready, the application is then run on the target environment in which it must operate, and a conclusion is drawn to figure out whether the system is capable of performing efficiently with least response time.
+System Testing is performed when the complete system is ready, the application is then run on the target environment in which it must operate, and a conclusion is drawn to figure out whether the system is capable of performing efficiently with least response time.

 - User Acceptance Testing: